PhD, Johns Hopkins Bloomberg School of Public Health, 2017

 BS, University of California, Irvine, 2008

-My research, teaching, and civic engagement are driven by a focus to advance health equity through the lens of planning for food systems and healthy communities.
-I use mixed-methods to examine macro-level influences on food systems and diet-related outcomes.
-With the goal of informing impactful solutions and policy, I also work in partnership with civil society actors and government agencies to build on community assets and strengths.
+My scholarship is driven by a focus to advance health equity through the lens of planning for food systems and healthy communities.
+I use mixed-methods to examine the structural roots driving disparities in healthy food access and nutrition related problems.
+To inform more sustainable solutions and policy, I work in partnership with civil society actors and government agencies to build on community assets and strengths.

 Honors and Awards